rossberg/camp/README.txt

   Or press left/right cursor keys on the keyboard.

-* Volume: Controlled either by using the mouse wheel while hovering over the Control pane, or by directly clicking/dragging the volume bar.
+* Volume: Controlled either by using the mouse wheel while hovering over the Control pane, or by directly clicking/dragging the triangular volume bar.
 You can also press +/- on the keyboard.

 * Mute: There is a red Mute sign below the volume bar that is easy to miss.
   Click it.